sickozell/SickoCV/README.md

 Mode switch allows to select if sample playback starts with a trigger or play it until a gate is high.

-When in Trig Mode the Trig-Mode switch has 3 options:
+When in Trig Mode the Trig-Type switch has 3 options:
 - **SS (Start/Stop)** A trigger starts attack stage from CueStart postition, another trigger sets playback to release stage and at the end sample position is reset to cue start
-- **S (Start only)** A trigger starts attack stage from CueStart position, another trigger has no effects
+- **R (Restart)** Every trigger starts attack stage from CueStart position.
+Only a Stop trigger stops playback.
-- **PP (Play/Pause)** A trigger starts attack stage from curent sample position, another trigger goes to release stage
+- **PP (Play/Pause)** A trigger starts attack stage from curent sample position, another trigger goes to release stage.
+A Stop trigger reset position to CueStart.

-In any Trig-Mode a trigger on STOP input sets the playback to release stage and reset sample position to Cue Start.
+In any Trig-Type a trigger on STOP input sets the playback to release stage.

+TRG/GTE and STOP buttons have effects only on channel 0 of polyphony.

 Cue Start/End knobs are used to set the start of the Attack and the Release stage.